-Thursday of the Thirtieth Week of Ordinary Time
+Thursday of the Thirtieth Week in Ordinary Time

 Historically today is the feast of St. Narcissus who was consecrated Bishop of Jerusalem about the year 180.
-He was already an old man, and God attested his merits by many miracles, which were long held in memory by the Christians of Jerusalem.
-The holy bishop had long desired a life of solitude, and he withdrew secretly into the desert, leaving the Church in peace.
-But God spoke for His servant, and the bishop's accusers suffered the penalties they had invoked.
+He was already an old man, and God attested his merits by many miracles.
+The holy bishop had many false accusations against him, but the truth prevailed.
+He decided to use this as an opportunity to pursue a life of solitude, and he withdrew secretly into the desert for a time.
 Then Narcissus returned to Jerusalem and resumed his office.
 He died in extreme old age, bishop to the last.

 Born in Greece; died c.
 215. Saint Narcissus was at least 80 when he was made the 30th bishop of Jerusalem.
 In a letter written in 212, Saint Alexander, who later became his coadjutor, refers to Narcissus as being 116 years old.
 He was one of those who at a council held at Jerusalem favored the Roman custom of celebrating Easter.